Jstuff36/stock-ticker-interface/README.md

 git clone https://github.com/Jstuff36/stock-ticker-interface.git
 ```

-then copy and paste the local [index.html](./index.html) file into your browser.
+then copy and paste the local path to [index.html](./index.html) file into your browser.

 To edit the code and have your local copy in your browser reflect the changes, run